matteocannaviccio/LectorPlus/README.md

 ### Setting up the environment

-The tool takes as input a Wikipedia (XML) (in one of the language above) and outputs a NTriples file with the triples that have been extracted.
+The tool takes as input a Wikipedia XML dump (in one of the language above) and outputs several NTriples files with the triples that have been extracted.

-- In order to run the tool on a specific version of Wikipedia (XML) dump please edit the file:
+- In order to run the tool on specific versions of Wikipedia please edit the file:
 	 ```
 	 dumps.properties
 	 ```
-	it lists the specific URLs of the input Wikipedia dump.
-We filled it with the complete dumps of Feb.
-2017 but other versions can be easily used (from https://dumps.wikimedia.org/).
+	it lists the specific URLs of the input Wikipedia dumps.
+We alrready filled it with the complete dumps of Feb.
+2017 in all the languages above but other versions can be easily used (from https://dumps.wikimedia.org/).

-- Also, in order to simplify the download of those dumps and the picking up of the other necessary files we provide a script which creates the folders and set up the file system used by LectorPlus.
+- Also, in order to simplify the download of those dumps and the picking up of the other necessary files we provide a script which creates the folders and set up the environment used by LectorPlus.

 	Run once our install script:
 	```